Keyshia Cole: Philanthropy

 In September 2008, Cole contributed to the song "Just Stand Up!" with fifteen other female artists, who shared the stage to perform the song live on September 5, 2008, during the "Stand Up to Cancer" television special.
 The proceeds from the single were given to the fundraiser.
 The television special helped raise $100 million for cancer research.
 On October 29, 2008, Cole was honored with the Dr. Betty Bahiyah Shabazz Award by the Black Cotton Foundation, a nonprofit organization in the New York metropolitan area, alongside former Black Panther Party leader Ericka Huggins.
 This award recognized their consistent and positive contributions to their communities, and the ceremony took place at Malcolm X and Dr. Betty Shabazz Memorial and Educational Center in NYC.

 On April 30, 2011, Cole performed at the Revlon Run/Walk for Women in NYC, an event focused on raising awareness and funds for women's cancer research.
 In August 2011, Cole and her then-husband Daniel Gibson contributed to the "Braids & Fades" event in Cleveland, Ohio, by donating school supplies through their foundation.
-The event, organized by Radio One Cleveland and sponsored by Villa, provided free haircuts, hairstyles, and school supplies to 300 underprivileged children, easing the back-to-school burden for many families in need.
+The event, organized by Radio One Cleveland and sponsored by Villa, provided free haircuts, hairstyles, and school supplies to 300 underprivileged children.
 On September 30, 2012, Cole returned to her hometown in Oakland, California to celebrate the fifth annual Keyshia Cole Day at the East Oakland Sports Center, an event she initiated in 2008 when the City of Oakland proclaimed August 8 as Keyshia Cole Day in recognition of her musical achievements.
-The family-friendly event included live entertainment, food, and children's activities.
-In January 2015, Cole donated $15,000 to the family of Oscar Grant, an unarmed African-American man who was fatally shot by a police officer in Oakland, California.
+The event included live entertainment, food, and children's activities.

+In January 2015, Cole made a public donation to the family of Oscar Grant, an unarmed African-American man who was fatally shot by a police officer in Oakland, California.